moveit/moveit2_tutorials/doc/tutorials/visualizing_in_rviz/visualizing_in_rviz.rst

     return 0;
   }

-After each one of these changes you should rebuild your workspace to make sure you don't have any syntax errors.
+After each one of these changes, you should rebuild your workspace to make sure you don't have any syntax errors.

 3 Create and Initialize MoveItVisualTools
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Next we will construct and initialize MoveItVisualTools after the construction of MoveGroupInterface.
+Next, we will construct and initialize MoveItVisualTools after the construction of MoveGroupInterface.

 .. code-block:: C++